COVID-19 Blended Learning

 Students who have a COVID related absence can access blended learning through ClassCharts.
 The lessons provided align with the lessons in school and will enable students to continue to make academic progress.
 Departments have approached blended learning in a range of ways.
 If you would like more details please review the subject tabs to the right.

 Blended learning lessons have the phrase ‘Blended Learning’ in their title.
 They often include video content or voice over from teachers.
 Students will be expected to upload their learning to classcharts for feedback.

-Please find a hyperlink to Classcharts below:-
+Please find a link to Classcharts below:-

 If you have any difficulty accessing blended learning please contact Mrs Hay ([email protected])

 The curriculum at Fulston Manor aims to provide a framework which translates the values of the school into high quality teaching so that all students reach their full potential.
 This is important for learners of all abilities, including those identified as having special educational needs.
 It is important to recognise that the curriculum is not solely about the National Curriculum but embraces all that is learned through school, whether it be in lessons or part of informal learning within and beyond the school day.